ldapmap/ldapmap/README.md

   --dump                Full LDAP database dump
   --csv                 Export results to CSV
   --output OUTPUT       Output directory for exports (default: ./output)

-Placeholders: Use INPUT in the URL or data to indicate the injection point.
 ```

 ## example dump output dashboard